entando/entando-docs/vuepress/docs/next/tutorials/curate/local-hub-private-images.md

 **3. Install the Entando Bundle**

- You can now install Entando Bundles from the `Entando App Builder` → `Entando Component Repository`.
+ You can now install Entando Bundles from the `Entando App Builder` → `Hub`.
 The microservice plugin should now be able to successfully pull the image.

 ## Troubleshooting
 You may see an `ErrImagePull` status in `kubectl get pods` if a plugin is based on an image from a private repository and if there are any issues with the image URL or credentials, including a missing or incorrect Secret.